Destination | Nepal |

 - Trek leaders and guides have years of trekking experience to make sure you are comfortable, safe, and secure

-- We use high-quality masks & gloves with sanitizers for everyday use
+- We use high-quality masks & gloves with sanitizers for everyday use.

-- Encouragements and motivation throughout the trek
+- Encouragement and motivation throughout the trek

 - We check food & accommodation in trekking regions for hygiene

-How does this Trek begin?
+How does the trek begin?

-Local Transportation (Kathmandu - Besisahar - Bhulbhule, Jomsom -Tatopani ) is included in the package.
+Local transportation (Kathmandu - Besisahar - Bhulbhule, Jomsom -Tatopani ) is included in the package.
 We can arrange a private Jeep for an extra cost.

 Free Airport Pick & Drop Service from Tribhuvan International Airport